What does Google know about me?

 The sheer amount of data Google collects is simply astounding.
 Read our guide to find out what Google knows, or thinks it knows, about you.

 Protecting your personal data is only one concern of 21st Century phone users.
-Obtaining the best mobile phone or iPhone insurance is also vital.
+Obtaining the best mobile phone or insurance for an iPhone is also vital.

 How does Google collect data?